Amid crippling sanctions, Cuba deploys oxen, wood-fired ovens to overcome fuel crisis

 Queues at gas stations in Havana snake for blocks, with some Cubans even sleeping in their cars overnight to have a chance of filling up.

 Ramirez said his family needed their car to buy produce for their restaurant.
+“It’s just very tiring and frustrating,” he said.

-The government has been implementing austerity measures since 2016 because of a decline in cheap oil shipments from ally Venezuela and the Trump administration’s tightening of U.S. sanctions on Cuba, although nothing as severe as these.
+The government has implemented austerity measures since 2016 because of a decline in cheap oil shipments from ally Venezuela and the Trump administration’s tightening of U.S. sanctions.
+But previous measures have not been as severe.

 “We have adopted measures like including around 4,000 yoke of oxen in the sugar cane work and production of food,” Julio García Pérez, president of state-run sugar monopoly Azcuba, told state-run media.

-Agriculture Minister Gustavo Rodriguez Rollero said on Wednesday that irrigation machinery was being turned off at times of peak electricity usage to reduce the burden on the power grid.
+Agriculture Minister Gustavo Rodriguez Rollero said on Wednesday that irrigation equipment was being turned off at times of peak electricity usage to reduce the burden on the power grid.

-Diaz-Canel has said that he hopes to avoid the long power outages that characterized the euphemistically named “special period” of the 1990s by using such measures, but that if any are required they will be planned and announced ahead of time.
+Diaz-Canel has said he hopes to avoid the long power outages that characterized the euphemistically named “special period” of the 1990s, but if they are required, they will be announced in advance.

 Ordinary Cubans, meanwhile, are handling the shortages as best they can.

-“I’m thinking of getting a bike,” said schoolteacher Yanet Sanchez, 27, after queuing for three hours to get from central Havana to her western neighborhood by bus, a trip that should take just 20 minutes.
+“I’m thinking of getting a bike,” said schoolteacher Yanet Sanchez, 27, after waiting for three hours to get from central Havana to her western neighborhood by bus, a trip that should take just 20 minutes.

-Reporting by Sarah Marsh; Editing by Gerry Doyle
+Reporting by Sarah Marsh; Editing by Gerry Doyle and Dan Grebler